johans-work/paid-source/README.md

 Paid source is about value logistics.

 Instead of selling the copy, you are selling ownership.
-You are selling the right to say, "I own this!" and for it to be true.

 # Buying